splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/1-starting-cpp/2-put-together/00-overview.md

 <!-- possibly move this tip into hello-world file -->
 :::tip
-Right-click on the variables you want to rename and choose **Rename Symbol** - vscode will then search and replace this within your project!
+Right-click on the variables you want to rename and choose **Rename Symbol** - VS Code will then search and replace this within your project!
 :::